Guts (album): Critical reception

-Guts was met with universal critical acclaim.
+According to BBC, Guts was the most critically-acclaimed album of 2023.
 At Metacritic, which assigns a normalized score out of 100 to ratings from professional publications, it received a weighted mean score of 91, based on 22 reviews.
+Billboard and People magazine ranked it the year's best album.
+Several other critics, including those for The New York Times, Entertainment Weekly, Rolling Stone, and Hollywood magazine Variety, placed it in the top-five.
+On NMEs ranking, The Record, a cult record by indie group Boygenius, was the only album to outrank Guts.
+Rolling Stone and NME, as well as The Independent, gave the album perfect 5/5 scores in reviews.

 Rob Sheffield of Rolling Stone hailed the album as an "instant classic" and the work of "a truly brilliant rock star", with some of Rodrigo's "most ambitious, intimate, and messy songs yet", proving she is "a voice that's here to stay and a songwriter built to last."
 Offering similar praise, Billboard magazine's Jason Lipshutz called it "the most complete pop album of the year".
 Its musical aesthetic was hailed by music critic Robert Christgau as a "triumph", while The New York Times reviewer Jon Caramanica deemed it "poignantly fraught" and "agitated" with an energy that matches the spirit of Rodrigo's narratives.
 The New Yorkers Carrie Battan found its alternative-leaning cross-section of revivalist pop-punk and piano ballads shrewd, thoughtfully constructed, and fitting with the rebellious cheek and yearning melodrama reflected in the music's tone.
+Academic Kelly Marie Coyne referred to Guts as "a pleasure and a provocation", arguing that "pop culture, today, is ready to meet Rodrigo on her terms and take seriously what she has to say".